kristianmandrup/flat/README.md

 Note: You can also publish key/value pair individually using `flattener.publish(key, value, target)`

 See also: [Safely accessing deeply nested values](https://medium.com/javascript-inside/safely-accessing-deeply-nested-values-in-javascript-99bf72a0855a)

+For this use case you can alternatively use `unflatten` with a custom `pathFinder` option, but you might be more contrained.
+The publish/subscribe is more powerful.

 ## Alternatives